FULL-STACK VALIDATED H100 · A100 · B200 · W7900 · MI300X 14 Models · 7 Families Asymmetric K16/V8

 Wang et al. 2025 — "A Systematic Characterization of LLM Inference on GPUs" confirms decode exhibits substantially higher memory bandwidth utilization than prefill — arXiv:2512.01644

 Quantization without fusion is counterproductive.
-Any deployment that dequantizes KV cache into a temporary buffer before calling attention will see no benefit and likely a regression — validated on both NVIDIA Hopper and AMD RDNA 3.
-The speedup comes entirely from eliminating intermediate memory traffic.
+Any deployment that dequantizes KV cache into a temporary buffer before calling attention will see no benefit and likely a regression — validated on both NVIDIA Hopper and AMD RDNA 3 through the Triton ROCm backend.
+The fused INT4 Triton kernel proves the mechanism in isolation from FlashInfer's implementation details.
+Full write-up and kernel source: knlp/docs/fused-quant; appendix of the paper.

 P3 Traffic Regime: Weight-Bound → KV-Bound Transition